 Too often, when a child is chronically absent in the early grades, we hear the refrain, “the parents just don’t care.”
 But an innovative survey of parents whose elementary school children are missing 10 or days a year reveals a far more complex picture.

 The Ad Council and the California Attorney General’s Office recently released results of the survey on parental attitudes toward absenteeism and a toolkit for helping teachers and schools deliver the right messages on attendance.
-You can find the toolkit, “In School and On Track,” by clicking here.
+You can find the Ad Council research, and the toolkit, “In School and On Track,” by clicking here.

 The survey found:

 - Parents consider absenteeism a bigger deal in high school than elementary school.
 In fact the parents surveyed were twice as likely to worry about the effect of absences in high school, compared to those in the early grades.